donnyquixotic/bash-jobprocessor/README.md

 There are three test job files provided. `test.txt` is the example provided above. `test2.txt` is a copy of `test.txt` with sleep commands added to jobs 2 & 3 to allow interactive testing of concurrency, api status requests, and jobs with identical names. `test3.txt` is a copy of `test2.txt` with incremented `job_id` numbers.

 A testing suite has been started but TDD was not strictly adopted in the interest of time.
+Processing & API should be modularized & exported for testing.

 run tests: